Packing Hacks: My Favorite Travel Finds To Keep You Organized

 Laundry Bag

-This one sounds boring until you've opened your suitcase at home and had to figure out which clothes are clean.
-The STNKY bag locks away odors — genuinely useful after a week of hiking or a long travel day — and the whole thing goes straight into the wash when I get home.
-Lightweight, folds flat, takes up almost no space.
-One of those purchases I didn't know I needed.
+This one sounds boring until you've opened your suitcase at home to find everything is a stinky mess thanks to your dirty clothes.
+The STNKY bag locks away dirty laundry odors — incredibly helpful after a week of hiking or a long travel day — and the whole thing goes straight into the wash when I get home.
+Lightweight, folds flat, and takes up almost no space.
+No more worrying about clean clothes being tainted by the t-shirt you wore on a morning hike.

 Apple Airtags